Wildhawk: descriptive Indian romance Back

 Robinson cuts two short repeats.
 The main section is at 130 crotchets a

 minute, but the trio slows down to 94.
+Hear him at https://www.youtube.com/watch?v=J_nmYInFdyM

-Aliberti and Faris both take a slower tempo of crotchet=110, and Aliberti slows down even
+take a slower tempo of crotchet=110, and Aliberti

-glockenspiel rather than tubular bells.
+and uses glockenspiel rather than tubular bells.

-saxophones in his orchestra.
+Faris includes saxophones in his orchestra.
+Hear

 Ellsasser